Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

-In fact, you may already have/had basic term life insurance.
-There is automatic basic life insurance in place for all CPF members and those serving National Service, and you might also find it as part of your employment package.
+In fact, you may already have or had basic term life insurance.
+There is an automatic basic life insurance in place for all CPF members and individuals serving National Service.
+You might also find it as part of your employment package.

-However, these may not be sufficient coverage, and furthermore, they can expire (for example, once you stop serving NS or leave your job).
+However, these may not be sufficient coverage.
+Furthermore, they can expire (for example, once you stop serving NS or leave your job).
 Opt for a personal life insurance plan for much better financial protection.

 Comparison: Whole life vs term insurance